dimagi/commcare-cloud/docs/env/postgresql_yml.md

 - Default: `{"ucr": "ucr"}`
 - Status: Custom

-Specify a mapping of ucr "engines".
+Specify a mapping of UCR "engines".

 The keys define engine aliases, and can be anything.
 The values are either